zzzkeil/Wireguard-DNScrypt-VPN-Server/README.md

 ( take a look here : https://github.com/DNSCrypt/dnscrypt-proxy/releases/tag/2.0.45 )

 **Setup Wireguard VPN Server in under 5 minutes**
-* incl. ipv4 and ipv6
+* ipv4 and ipv6
-* incl.
-DNScrypt / DNSSEC (unbound)
+* DNScrypt / DNSSEC (unbound)
-* incl.
-Ad-, Maleware-, ..., Blocking
+* Ad-, Maleware-, ..., Blocking
-* incl.
-5 ready client config files  ( one with QR-Code in terminal )
+* 5 config files ready for clients   ( one with QR-Code in terminal )
 * add_client.sh / remove_client.sh under development in tools

 ## How to install :